Money Order & Personal Check Payments

-In the event of a bad transaction (non-delivery, false description), buyers have less recourse when they pay with money orders & personal checks than they do with pay with PayPal & credit card payments.
+In the event of a bad transaction (non-delivery, false description, etc.), buyers have less recourse when they pay with money orders or personal checks than they do with PayPal or credit card payments.

 Because of this, sellers must meet one or more of the following qualifying criteria to

-accept personal checks & money orders through the AAPK member store
+accept personal checks or money orders through the AAPK member store

 - Seller must be an AAPK member in good standings for at least one year with a post count of 100 or more